unioslo/harborapi/codegen/README.md

 ## AST Manipulation

 In order to add new fields, change certain field type annotations, add or modify class docstrings, and more, we use AST manipulation.
-The file `ast/parser.py` includes the code for parsing and modifying the AST, as well as certain in-line definitions of the classes to change.
+The file `ast/parser.py` contains the code for parsing and modifying the AST, as well as certain in-line definitions of the classes to change.

+### Inline changes

-Inline code changes use special classes to signify what to change:
+Inline code changes use special constructs to signify where and what should be changed.
+For example, to add a new field to the `Artifact` class, we use the `Field` class:

 ```py
 models = {